-Ability Type: Utilitarian Action Time: 1 Action per Round Setback Cost: 2 per Round Affected Area: All living creatures of Simpleminded intelligence or above.
-Duration: Laborious+Fixated.
+Ability Type: Utilitarian Action Time: 1 Action per Round Setback Cost: 2 per Round Affected Area: All living creatures of Simpleminded intelligence or above within a radius of 5-feet per spell rank.
+Duration: Fixated+Laborious.
 The spell lasts until the musician stops performing the score, casts another spell, performs an Assault Action, or stops paying the required Setback Cost.
 Preparation: The musician must perform for the entire duration.
 The performer may engage in other activities at a Drawback, as long as they don't require Verbal components.
 Conflict Rolls: All affected creatures gain an Edge on all Group Conflict Rolls.
 (See Group Conflict Rolls in The Rules Reference for details.)
 Other Details: The musician may engage in other activities while singing, as long as they do not include verbal components, but suffers from a Drawback on all other actions while doing so.
 Classical Soundtrack: Dies Irae (from "Messa da Requiem" by Giuseppe Verdi) Haunting Melody Prerequisites: To learn this score, a character must have the Fantasia Beckoning gift and must attain 7th rank in Playing Brass Instruments, Playing Percussion Instruments, Playing String Instruments, or Playing Woodwind Instruments.
 Description: A Haunting Melody enhances Sorcerous and Necromantic magic.
-Range: 5 feet per skill rank.
+Range: 0 feet.